Krishna-anhsirk/cash-register-manager/README.md

 # cash-register-manager
- It helps the user by telling how can he/she return the change to the customer with minimum number of notes.
+ It helps the user by telling how can he/she should return to the
+            customer with minimum number of notes.
+It is made with
+            <strong>Vanilla JS</strong>.